syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 {% endhighlight %}

-The below topics explain you about the customizations that can be done in the GridTextColumn in SfDataGrid.
+The below topics explain you about the customizations that can be done in the GridTextColumn in **SfDataGrid**.

 #### Formatting

-SfDataGrid allows you to format the value displayed in the GridColumn by using the GridColumn.Format property.
+**SfDataGrid** allows you to format the value displayed in the GridColumn by using the **GridColumn.Format** property.
 Assign the FormatString to this property based on the type of the property the column is associated with to format the value.
-You can use different [](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx# "") HYPERLINK "http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx" to customize the value displayed in the record cells.
+You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x\(v=vs.90\).aspx) to customize the value displayed in the record cells.

 The following code example shows you how to apply formatting for a GridTextColumn in code.

 {% highlight c# %}
 dataGrid.Columns.Add (new GridTextColumn () {
 MappingName = "Freight",